 This year’s edition of Design Thinking Week in Kraków was short in time, but not in ideas and passion.
-There were workshops on how to become more empathetic, a project to create a new version of a traditional Cracovian hat that would appeal as a souvenir, and a meetup of officially christened Service Design Network Chapter Poland (a part of the global Service Design Network).
+There were workshops on how to become more empathetic, a project to create new version of a traditional Cracovian hat that would appeal as a souvenir, and a meetup of officially christened Service Design Network Chapter Poland (a part of the global Service Design Network).
 I was happy that this year all design thinkers in Krakow were interested to hear about an experiment I performed in Derry, Northern Ireland while living and working there.

 The experiment started because I felt I failed the first workshop I was hired to do.
 I had a project of teaching design thinking to kids at the local college.
 Easy enough, project-based, interwoven into their curriculum but based on their work only.
-At this point I knew Derry quite well, I did my research on the social cases, talked to my friends.
+At this point I knew Derry and its problems quite well, I did my research on the social cases, talked to my friends.
 I felt ready.
 So I went, I started, and… the kids were silent, didn’t want to participate (and I mean more than I expected them to), and were quite rowdy and unruly even to their usual teachers (something that was quite unacceptable for me, to be honest).

 I decided then to turn this into an experiment and see if I can use design thinking and service design thinking principles to design my relationship with them.
 Not only redesign the workshops but actually, treat our contact as a service and try to treat them how people should not be treated – objectively.
 But only for the purpose of my experiment!